 We learn about the power of the powerless.
 Although life for her “ain’t been no crystal stair,” like the mother in Langston Hughes’ poem, she continued to climb the rough and dirty stairs of life and did not let her childhood events define her, undermine her, or deter her.
 Rather, they fueled her determination to “make a way out of no way,” to survive, to thrive, and to lift others as she climbed.

-This book traces the journey and transformation of Mildred Sirls, a young Black girl in rural east Texas in the 1930s who picked cotton to help her family survive, to Dr. Mildred Pratt, Professor Emeritus of Social Work, who, by lifting as she climbed, influenced hundreds of students and empowered a community.
-Her path to full professor, took her through Texas, Indiana, Kansas, Los Angeles, Michigan, Pittsburgh, and Illinois.
-Her inspirational story from the outhouse to the White House provides an insightful look at issues of race, class, and gender in America.
+A Black Woman’s Journey traces the journey and transformation of Mildred Sirls, a young Black girl in rural east Texas in the 1930s who picked cotton to help her family survive, to Dr. Mildred Pratt, Professor Emeritus of Social Work.
+Mildred’s path to full professor took her all across America from the South to the North, from the East to the West, over a 50 year period of turmoil and change in America.
+Surviving rape and incest, segregation, discrimination, and poverty, her journey from the outhouses of rural Texas to being invited to the White House of Presidents Clinton and Obama is one of hope, perseverance, and the power of education to transform lives and empower communities.
+Her inspirational story provides an insightful look at issues of race, class, and gender in America.

 “A Black Woman’s Journey is a wonderful and special journey.
 I encourage others to explore this amazing life story.
 I’m sure they will enjoy it as much as I did.”
 Nikki Giovanni, University Distinguished Professor of English, Virginia Tech